ulampinoy/nero-garden/content/pages/index.md

     title:
       type: TitleBlock
       text: Garden Pool & Home Maintenance
-      color: text-light
+      color: text-white
       styles:
         self:
           fontWeight: 700
     subtitle: 'For apartments and villas along the Costa del Sol, Spain'
     text: >
-      **We provide the best professional maintenance services such as garden irrigation, landscaping and yard work, swimming pool care, plumbing, carpentry, painting and electrical services and more for any kind of property**
+      We provide the best professional maintenance services such as garden irrigation, landscaping and yard work, swimming pool care, plumbing, carpentry, painting and electrical services and more for any kind of property**